This easy shrimp stir-fry is ready in about 20 minutes. It's the ultimate weeknight dinner - quick, easy to make, and delicious.

 Variations

 The best way to vary this recipe is to use different vegetables.
-You can use about one pound of any sturdy vegetable, fresh or frozen.
+You can use about one pound of any sturdy vegetable.
+In addition to the veggies used here, other good options include green beans, cauliflower florets, sliced carrots, and asparagus.
+The stir-fry shown below was made with baby carrots and snow peas.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Off heat, drizzle the dish with sesame oil, sprinkle it with sesame seeds, and serve.
-(Photo 6).
+Off heat, drizzle the dish with sesame oil and sprinkle it with sesame seeds.
+Serve immediately.

 Recipe FAQs